OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3/AwsS3.md

 The S3 API does not provide a service to delete folders.
 Therefore folder contents are listed first and then the corresponding files are deleted.

+Because deleting objects is a destructive action, the `DeleteFoldersMinDepth` default value requires 3 levels of folder depth by default and the `DeleteFoldersScope` default value of `FolderFiles` will only delete files in the folder, not all files recursively.
+These parameter values can be changed using the command editor.

 **<p style="text-align: center;">
 ![AwsS3-delete](AwsS3-delete.png)
 </p>**